DIPlib/diplib/README.md

 ### Linux, MacOS, Cygwin and other Unix-like systems

 To build the library you will need a C++14 compliant compiler and *CMake*.
+See below under "Dependencies" for optional dependencies that you can install to improve your *DIPlib* experience.
 Use the following commands to build:

     mkdir target